alexgossalexgoss/Summer2024_RPI/README.md

 - ![image](https://github.com/alexgossalexgoss/Summer2024_RPI/assets/122226156/700fc223-d20a-49c1-91b0-3165b424170f)
 - orient (translate/rotate) object so base rests on ground/grid
 - ask yourself how your object would need to rest with physics in mind

-# Importing and Adding your Object in Unreal Engine 5.4
+# Accessing and Submitting Project Files from Perforce

 Only make changes in YOUR folder in the Student folder
 - You have a private "Level" asset you can edit directly or as a child to the main level.